- Brand name

 JANUMET should not be used for the treatment of these conditions.

-you have any kidney or liver problems or any past or present medical problems.
+- you have any kidney, liver or heart problems including congestive heart failure or any past or present medical problems.

-JANUMET should not be used in individuals with certain kidney or liver problems.
+JANUMET should not be used in individuals with certain kidney, liver or heart problems.

 - you have or have had an allergic reaction to sitagliptin (JANUVIA), metformin, or JANUMET, or you have any allergies to any other medicines or any other substances such as foods, preservatives or dyes.